zama-ai/concrete-ml/docs/developer-guide/contributing.md

 git commit -m "fix(tracing): fix a bug that crashed PyTorch tracer"
 ```

-Just a reminder that commit messages are checked in the comformance step and are rejected if they don't follow the rules.
+Just a reminder that commit messages are checked in the conformance step and are rejected if they don't follow the rules.
 To learn more about conventional commits, check [this](https://www.conventionalcommits.org/en/v1.0.0/) page.

 ## 4. Rebasing